sicktastic/antwonlee.github.io/_posts/2016-09-09-knn-algorithm.md

 + kNN is a type of instance-based learning, or lazy learning, where the function is only approximated locally and all computation is deferred until classification.
-+ The kNN algorithm is among the simplest of all Machine Learning Algorithms
++ The kNN algorithm is among the simplest of all Machine Learning Algorithms.
 + In kNN classification, the output is a class membership.
-An Object is classified by a majority vote of its neighbors, with the object being assigned to the class most common among its `k` nearest neighbors (`k` is a positive integer, typically small)
+An Object is classified by a majority vote of its neighbors, with the object being assigned to the class most common among its `k` nearest neighbors (`k` is a positive integer, typically small).

 <i style="font-size: 10px;">Reference: <a href="https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm" target="_blank">https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm</a></i>